Estimating the potential for shared autonomous scooters

 A central issue in transportation that has been elusive in the past over hundred years is providing first- and last-mile travel so that commuters can reach high-capacity modes in a convenient and efficient manner.
-Despite research suggesting that ride-hailing can serve this role~\cite{Clewlow2017,Yan2018}, there are concerns whether it could work in a scalable and affordable manner~\cite{Yan2018,Jin2018}.
-In future-looking scenarios, shared autonomous vehicles (SAVs) are envisioned to provide first- and last-mile transportation in a more cost effective way~\cite{Yap2016,Salazar2018,Wen2018,Shen2018b}.
-Nevertheless, other form factors beside full-size cars should be considered to further reduce costs, congestion and energy use.
-Recently, shared bicycles and scooters\footnote{In this article, we use the term \emph{scooter} to refer to a personal mobility device which is suitable to travel on pedestrian path, with the rider in a standing or sitting position, powered either by the rider (i.e.~a kick-scooter) or by a small electric motor.
-We specifically limit the term to not include small motorcycles that are often referred to scooters in other contexts, but are significantly higher-powered, primarily designed to be used on roads.} have been deployed in many cities to provide a sustainable transportation mode for short trips~\cite{BORGNAT2011,Faghih-Imani2017,Shen2018,Xu2019,McKenzie2019,Zhu2020}.
+Despite research suggesting that ride-hailing or shared autonomous vehicles (SAVs) could serve this role~\cite{Yan2018,Wen2018,Shen2018b}, there are concerns whether it could work in a scalable and affordable manner~\cite{Yan2018,Jin2018}.
+Consequently, other form factors beside full-size cars should be considered to further reduce costs, congestion and energy use.
+Recently, shared bicycles and scooters \footnote{In this article, we use the term \emph{scooter} to refer to a personal mobility device which is suitable to travel on pedestrian path.
+We specifically limit the term to not include small motorcycles that are often referred to scooters in other contexts.} have been deployed in many cities to provide a sustainable transportation mode for short trips~\cite{Faghih-Imani2017,Shen2018,Xu2019,McKenzie2019,Zhu2020}.
 While popular, these services face serious challenges since imbalances in demand result in vehicles accumulating in some locations while being unavailable in others; to avoid this, operators are required to spend significant cost and effort on rebalancing the fleet, i.e.~employing people to move vehicles to areas with high demand~\cite{Angeloudis2014,Lowalekar2017,Ghosh2017a,Warrington2019}.